Jasmine is a writer, a lover of Y.A. fiction, and a 2018 graduate of Clemson University with a Bachelor of Arts degree in English.

 - Pages: 336

 About the Author

-Leah Johnson is an educator and an author and editor of books for young adults.
+Leah Johnson is an educator, author, and editor of books for young adults.
 Johnson’s sophomore novel, Rise to the Sun, is set to be released in July of 2021.

-Liz’s path towards creating a brighter future for herself lies mostly in attending the elite Pennington College with dreams to play in their world-famous orchestra and to later become a doctor.
+Liz’s path towards creating a brighter future for herself lies mostly in attending the elite Pennington College with dreams of playing in their world-famous orchestra and later becoming a doctor.
 However, Liz’s after-high-school aspirations are suddenly spoiled when the crucial financial aid that she was depending on falls short.
 The only way that Liz can now attend the prestigious Pennington College is by participating in her school’s prom king and queen contest in which the winner is awarded a scholarship—enough for Liz to make up the financial aid she lost.

 Liz is initially hesitant about joining her school’s obsessive prom competition.
 There is nothing Liz wants to do less than endure humiliating public events in support of the contest, social media trolls, and spiteful competitors.
 However, because the contest is her last and only shot of attending Pennington and making her dreams a reality, she eventually comes around to the idea.
 Despite her fear of being in the spotlight, Liz is still willing to do whatever it takes to get to Pennington.

 Then, Liz meets and befriends the new girl in school, Mack.
 Mack is full of life and makes Liz’s whole prom experience much more endurable with her humor and wittiness.
 Just like Liz, Mack is an outsider and happens to be in the running for prom queen, making the two girls competitors.
 While Liz grapples with chaos and condescending competitors throughout the competition, she begins to unexpectedly develop feelings for one of the other contenders for prom queen.
 Will falling for her competition keep Liz from fulfilling her dreams?